 Symptoms of Christmas Tree Allergies

 Allergic reactions to live Christmas tree can occur almost immediately when the tree is brought into the home, or symptoms may take a few days to show up.
 Some people respond within 24 hours, while others may not react for several days.
-Many of the symptoms displayed by allergy sufferers are similar to hay fever symptoms, while others are more pronounced:
+Many of the symptoms of an allergy to Christmas trees are (generically) similar to those of hay fever sufferers:

 - Skin rashes that often come and go

 - Watery eyes that also itch

 - Difficulty breathing, wheezing, and coughing